 2. The force of state socialism.
-This force takes into consideration the fact that it is equally a basic instinct of human nature to desire to work out things in concert with one's fellows.
+This force takes into consideration the fact that it is equally a basic gins to take any shape at all, it begins to crystallize concert with one's fellows.
 An excellent example of state socialism at present in practice is the public school